PoiterMe/svelte-parcel-code-splitting-template/README.md

 # svelte-parcel-code-splitting-template
-Template for using Svelte with Parcel (width Code-Splitting and async Loading of components enabled)
+Template for using Svelte with Parcel (Code-Splitting and async Loading of svelte components enabled)